DaedalicEntertainment/ue4-test-automation/README.md

 The _Daedalic Test Automation Plugin_ facilitates creating integration tests with the [Gauntlet Automation Framework](https://docs.unrealengine.com/en-US/Programming/Automation/Gauntlet/index.html) of [Unreal Engine 4](https://www.unrealengine.com).

+Automated testing, when applied instead of or in addition to manual testing, provides multiple benefits:

+* _Clean code._ Automating tests requires the tested code to be very modular, which improves maintainability in general.
+* _Fast results._ Running automated tests is usually a lot faster than testing manually, and can be performed unattended.
+* _Better coverage._ As a result, we can test more parts of our game when using automated testing than without, allowing manual testers to focus on other parts of the game.
+* _Increased stability_.
+Being able to run automated tests greatly increases the confidence of the development team when applying bigger changes to the code base, allowing them to catch regressions early (e.g. after optimizing performance).

 After using the plugin for automating tests of _The Lord of the Rings™: Gollum™_, we decided to share it with the rest of the world.
 We feel like software testing is far too important not to be supported by automation, and test automation still hasn't fully found its way into game development.
 We believe that this is party because creating automated tests for games tends to be tedious, and we want to improve on that.

 Supported Unreal Engine Versions: